NCEAS/eml/docs/ch3-spec-architecture.md

 compatibility of packages, the following rules with respect to packaging must be followed.

 - An ID is required on the eml root element.
+- Elements which contain an `annotation` element require an ID, which defines the subject of the annotation.
 - IDs are optional on all other elements.
--   If an ID is not provided, that content must be interpreted as
+- If an ID is not provided, that content must be interpreted as representing a distinct object.
 - If an ID is provided for content then that content is distinct from all other content except for that content that references its ID.
 - If a user wants to reuse content to indicate the repetition of an object, a reference must be used.
 Two identical ids with the same system attribute cannot exist in a single document.
 - \"Document\" scope is defined as identifiers unique only to a single instance document (if a document does not have a system attribute or if scope is set to \'document\' then all IDs are defined as distinct content).
 - \"System\" scope is defined as identifiers unique to an entire data management system (if two documents share a system string, then any IDs in those two documents that are identical refer to the same object).
 - If an element references another element, it must not have an ID itself.
 The system attribute must have the same value in both the target and referencing elements or it must be absent in both.
 - All EML packages must have the \'eml\' module as the root.
 - The system and scope attribute are always optional except for at the
   \'eml\' module where the scope attribute is fixed as \'system\'.
 The scope attribute defaults to \'document\' for all other modules.

 ### ID and Scope Examples